jsvisa/goleveldb-bench/pebble-grant-report.md

 ## Phase 4: Database and Geth Optimizations

+❌ **Database and Geth Optimizations **

 Because my skills do not lie in the optimization of the database's underlying structure, and we're going to use the Block Access List (BAL) to mitigate the read amplification issue, so I shifted my focus from database-level optimizations to application-level performance improvements in Geth.

 In this phase, I identified and addressed some performance bottlenecks within Geth code, especially in the pathdb indexing module, and also find some bugs in the history state indexing module.

-## Pull Requests and Code Contributions
+✅ **Pull Requests and Code Contributions**

 Here are the full list of merged pull requests and code contributions made during the project: